 Records must include any information necessary to demonstrate compliance with the election funding and disclosure obligations under legislation.
+Legislation has changed for the 2024 local government elections, and some of the new requirements are detailed on the following pages.

 If monies have been spent during the election to print, publish or broadcast an advertisement or other election material, the record for this expenditure must include three parts: